 Sandy has been working with animals her entire life.
 Sandy has worked with a wide variety of species of animals over the past thirty years.
 She has worked with dolphins, penguins, and whales at Sea World; big cats, primates, elephants, and over two hundred different species of animals while employed at the Santa Barbara Zoo.
 Sandy worked at Michael Jackson’s Neverland Valley Ranch as the Head Elephant Supervisor and worked with a variety of canines as a doggie trainer at the Animal Behavior and Training Associates Center located in Los Angeles.
 Sandy started out volunteering at several animal hospitals, with many breeds of dogs and cats, and again volunteered her services at the San Diego Zoo Primate Pad, Project Wildlife, and at Magic Mountain with dolphins.
 She started the dog training company Doggie Do Good, Inc. in 1998.

-Nece Cabandong has been training with Doggie Does Good, Inc. for almost two years.
-Nece’s previous four years of dog training experience made her a quick study and she has become an important role as another one of our service dog training members.
-Nece enjoys teaching the Service Dogs in training new tasks that their forever owner will need.
-Nece has recently added a new addition to her family, a chocolate lab puppy named Jameson.
-When Nece isn’t at work she enjoys teaching Jameson new tricks!
+Nece Cabandong has been training with Doggie Does Good, Inc. since 2015.
+Nece’s previous four years of dog training experience made her a quick study, and she has become an integral role as a member of our Service Dog Training Team.
+Nece enjoys teaching the potential Service Dogs new tasks that their forever owner will need.
+In 2016, Nece welcomed a new addition to her family, a chocolate lab puppy named Jameson.
+When Nece isn’t at work, she enjoys teaching Jameson new tricks!
 Nece’s favorite breed is Bull Mastiff.

 Kristina Shanks who celebrated her one year anniversary with Doggie Does Good, Inc. in March plays a versatile role as both basic obedience trainer and administrative assistant.
 While Kristina is actively pursuing a degree in criminal justice, she continues to be an important member of our dog team.
 Her favorite part of the service dog training process is being able to help people regain their independence.
 Although Kristina doesn’t currently have a dog of her own, she enjoys being one of our puppy raising volunteers.
 When Kristina isn’t playing with her puppy, she enjoys riding her horse, Gunnar.